wipplelang/wipple/docs/src/learn/relations.md

 Perhaps you've picked up the fact that "closures and modules are functions", "numbers can be added and converted to text", "traits are patterns", and so on.
 But wait, aren't `Function`, `Number`, `Add`, etc. all separate traits?
 Wipple is supposed to be strict about this!

-Wipple provides a way to **derive** a trait from a value that matches a pattern.
+Wipple provides a way to **derive** a trait from another trait.
 This allows you to create relations between parts of your program, like "all numbers can be added".
 In code, it looks like this:

 ```wipple
 Number == Add